vsinagl/minishell/myworknotes.md

     - **solved**: it was double freeing data-> move free_data(for root).
     - so free_ast don't free root->data, as there is pointer to data iself !!

-- [ ] I change singal handling to met requirement of global variable and now it's broken and idk why
+- [-] I change singal handling to met requirement of global variable and now it's broken and idk why

+- [x] spaces --segfault

+- [ ] ctrl - \ problem, should print nothing, our cursor jump to line begining
+- [ ]  ctrl -c not behave like bash and not printing new line on every ctrl -c click

+- [ ] Unset the $PATH and ensure commands are not working anymore.
+Set the $PATH to a multiple directory value (directory1:directory2) and ensure that directories are checked in order from left to right.

+- [ ] cat << prints error message, bash prints
+syntax error near unexpected token `newline'

+- [ ] cat | cat | ls --> should behave like in bash